The Importance of Boosters: How Many Stem Cell Treatments Does a Child Need?

 This timeframe is critical for two reasons:

-• It allows time for the full effects of the initial therapy to unfold and for the intensive speech and behavioral therapies to make an impact.
+1. It allows time for the full effects of the initial therapy to unfold and for intensive speech therapy and behavioral therapies to take effect.

-At this 6-month mark, our medical team can consult with the family to review the progress and determine if a second treatment is appropriate to continue the positive momentum.
+At this 6-month mark, our medical team can consult with the Family to review progress and determine whether a second treatment is appropriate to sustain the positive momentum.

 The Long-Term Plan: Why 2 to 6 Treatments?

 Our prospectus is transparent about the potential frequency of stem cell therapy.
-It notes that progress may require between two and six treatments over a period of several years.
+It notes that progress may require between 2 and 6 treatments over several years.
 This is not an arbitrary number.
 It reflects the chronic, complex nature of autism.

 Cumulative Effect